 2. You have been given body parts that determine whether you are male or female.
 Your own idea of whether you consider yourself male, female, either or neither is up to you.
 At your birth, however, you were assigned a biological identity.
 This is not a social identity.
 The latter, will come later, once you're socialized :)

 3. You have been given a culture, possibly a religion, and most certainly a nationality.
 Some of these you will change as you journey along.
 For example, I consider myself an Irish Italian with German roots.
-Raised by German grandparents, I ate rye bread and black pudding sandwiches, to the embarrassment of my Irish grandmother, who reminded all of us - there were 19 cousins - on a regular basis that were we Irish and could, therefore, fight with the best of them.
+Raised by German grandparents, I ate rye bread and black pudding sandwiches, to the embarrassment of my Irish grandmother, who reminded all of us - there were 19 cousins - on a regular basis that we were Irish and could, therefore, fight with the best of them.
 How I came to love pasta is a mystery.

 4. With your culture and nationality you will learn a language, possibly several languages.
 You may, in fact, go on to learn many more.
 You may, even, invent your own language or choose not to use language at all.
 Personally, I lean toward the invented language.
 I use the word spreckles from time to time.
 It's a cross between sparkles and freckles, as in, "The sunlight speckled the water."

 5. Finally, for this post anyway, you will develop certain dominant characteristics.
 You will be either outgoing or retiring, emotional or cerebral, factual or intuitive, structured or flexible.
 These are the Myer-Briggs personality types.
 I am actually retiring, cerebral, intuitive and flexible.
 That is, I never like to make plans too far ahead.
 I hate being bound by commitments, especially on a day when I just want to explore something unplanned and intuitive, always alone - people are distracting....oh, and did I mention I have trouble with empathy, unless you're a cat, of course, you're on your own :)